FlexSearch/Docs-Legacy/indexfield.rst

 ==================== ==============================
 Field Type            Description
 ==================== ==============================
 Int                    Integer
 Double                 Double
 ExactText              Field to store keywords.
 The entire input will be treated as a single word.
-This is useful for fiels like customerid, referenceid etc. These fields only support complete text matching while                                 searching and no partial word match is available.
+This is useful for fields like customerid, referenceid etc. These fields only support complete text matching while searching and no partial word match is available.
 Text                   General purpose field to store normal textual data Highlight              Similar to Text field but supports highlighting of search results Bool                   Boolean
 Date                   Fixed format date field (Supported format: YYYYmmdd) DateTime               Fixed format datetime field (Supported format: YYYYMMDDhhmmss) Custom                 Custom field type which gives more granular control over the field configuration Stored                 Non-indexed field.
 Only used for retrieving stored text.
 Searching is not possible over these fields.
 ==================== ==============================